karthiksharma98/sap-starterkit/doc/code_setup.md

 ## Installing sap_toolkit

-We provide a toolkit that performs the tasks of streaming frames and receiving output, and generating the .json file required by the [evaluation server](https://eval.ai/web/challenges/challenge-page/800/overview).
+We provide a toolkit that performs the tasks of streaming frames and receiving output, and generating the .json file required by the [challenge website](https://eval.ai/web/challenges/challenge-page/800/overview).

 You can install the toolkit by running: